marcy05/Veins-V2V-optimized-traffic-manager/README.md

   - Please refer to their main site to know how to install them and to have an overview.

-- Before using it: Please go through the following files in order to avoid errors.

 - TODO: The folder contains references to personal paths.
 TODO tags have been used to highlights, to other users, where they have to modify the code with their own modification.